Blaizzy/mlx-embeddings/docs/New-Maintainer-Checklist.md

     - Homebrew/brew: https://docs.brew.sh/Homebrew-brew-Maintainer-Guide
     - Homebrew/homebrew-core: https://docs.brew.sh/Homebrew-homebrew-core-Maintainer-Guide
     - Homebrew/homebrew-cask: https://docs.brew.sh/Homebrew-homebrew-cask-Maintainer-Guide
-- Still create your branches on your fork rather than in the main repository.
+- Continue to create branches on your fork rather than in the main repository.
   Note GitHub's UI will create edits and reverts on the main repository if you make edits or click "Revert" on the Homebrew/brew repository rather than your own fork.